Faculty and Department Chair Resources

 - Interviews should be at least 30 minutes long in order to allow candidates sufficient time to present their qualifications.
-Interviews should start and end on time; the candidate may well have other interview appointments at the meeting.
+Interviews should start and end on time as the candidate may have other interview appointments at the meeting.

 - Interviewers should prepare a set of questions that each candidate will be asked.